Purble Place

-History

-Purble Place was publicly introduced in Windows Vista build 5219 along with Chess Titans and Mahjong Titans.

-Games
+Development

+Purble Place was developed in 2005 by Oberon Media, who were contracted by Microsoft to remake its inbuilt game suite for Windows Vista with an original children's title.
+Development took place under one year, complicated by requirements to meet Microsoft's security, political and accessibility standards for the operating system.
+Due to requirements not to use a third-party game engine, the development team hired college graduates to implement their "Flat Engine" into the game.
+The studio viewed development on the game as a minor project secondary to the creation of launch titles for the Xbox Live Arcade.
+Purble Place was publicly introduced in the 2005 community technical preview of Windows Vista build 5219 in 2005, and packaged with Windows Vista in 2007.

+The game was produced by Cara Ely, and principally developed by Jane Jensen (lead developer), Brendan Walker, Dan Thompson, and Tam Armstrong.

+The game's aesthetic has been cited as an example of the Frutiger Aero style.

+Gameplay

 The collection has a single home screen that offers three packs of games: Purble Pairs, Comfy Cakes and Purble Shop.

 Purble Pairs

 Purble Pairs is a pattern recognition and memory game similar to Concentration.
 The object is to clear the tableau in the fewest turns.
 As the skill level progresses, a timer appears, the grid size increases, and more similar pictures are used.
 The Beginner level has one 5x5 grid, Intermediate has two 6x6 grids, and Advanced has four 8x8 grids to solve per game (shamrocks, hearts, smiley faces or gumdrops).
-In addition to a jester that automatically finds another match of an exposed card, numerous special pairs are present in the higher levels, such as a card of the cake batter station in Comfy Cakes that shuffles the board when paired, a clock that adds more time to the timer, and a Comfy Cakes chef that automatically finds and matches pairs of cards containing cakes.
+In addition to a jester that automatically finds another match of an exposed card, numerous special pairs are present in the higher levels, such as a card of the cake batter station in Comfy Cakes that shuffles the board when paired, a clock that adds more time to the timer, and a Purble Chef that automatically finds and matches pairs of cards containing cakes.
 A Sneak Peek coin bonus allows the player to expose all remaining cards for a couple of seconds, but every card exposed in this way is counted as a turn.
 This game is not available in Purble Place v0.4, an early version from 2005.